Now That's What I Call Music!: Commercial success

 On 23 October 2013, the NOW Music television channel was launched in the UK.
 Targeting a broad age group, the channel used to play current popular music in the daytime and hits from its 30-year back catalogue in the evenings.
 It was renamed to Now 80s on 27 December 2016.
 Its success has led to two more branded channels exploring decades, Now 90s on 27 December 2017, replacing Chilled TV, and Now 70s on 27 December 2019, replacing Total Country.

 Records/achievements

 The most successful volume to date is 1999's Now That's What I Call Music!
 44, which sold 2.3 million copies and remains the biggest-selling various artists compilation album in the UK.
 2008's Now That's What I Call Music!
 70 sold 383,002 units in the first week of sales, the biggest ever first week sale of any Now album.

 Most featured artists

-As of October 2025, the most featured artists are Kylie Minogue with 35 followed by Calvin Harris with 34 and Robbie Williams with 33 singles, David Guetta with 32, Rihanna with 27, Katy Perry with 23 and Girls Aloud with 21.
-This does not include any uncredited appearances in groups or on charity records.
+As of July 2026, the most featured artists are Robbie Williams with 40 followed by Kylie Minogue and Calvin Harris with 35 singles, David Guetta with 33, Rihanna with 27, Katy Perry with 23 and Girls Aloud with 21.
+This does not include any uncredited appearances on charity records.

+Legacy

+Now 5 (1985) was ranked that year's seventh best album in the sixth annual Smash Hits readers poll, while Now 7 (1986) was a runner-up in the following year's edition.
+The singer Liz McClarnon credits Now 20 (1991) for helping her join the group Atomic Kitten, after she sang Orchestral Manoeuvres in the Dark's "Sailing on the Seven Seas" to its composer and Atomic Kitten founder Andy McCluskey during her audition, impressing him; she had discovered the song through the compilation.
+Jeremy Cunningham of the indie band the Levellers cites the inclusion of their song "This Garden" on Now 26 (1993) as helping the band reach a wider audience, with their album and ticket sales increasing in the aftermath of its release.
+In 2017, sales of Now 48 (2001) surged after it was used as a plot device and soundtrack in an episode of Peter Kay's Car Share, whose central character Kayleigh Kitson names it her favourite album.
+Despite being out of print, second-hand sales were high enough to cause the album to enter Amazon's compilation chart, with prices rising from as low as 11 pence to over £20.

+In August 2001, Chelsea F.C.'s official radio station Big Blue played the four-months-old Now 48 in its entirety several times, punctuated only with trailers and jingles.